jaegertracing/documentation/content/docs/next-release/spm.md

 You should expect to see these counters increasing as spans are being emitted by services to the OpenTelemetry Collector.

-### Inspect OpenTelemetry Collector
+### Inspect the OpenTelemetry Collector

-If the above `latency_bucket` and `calls_total` metrics are empty, then it could be misconfiguration in OpenTelemetry Collector or anything upstream from it.
+If the above `latency_bucket` and `calls_total` metrics are empty, then it could be misconfiguration in the OpenTelemetry Collector or anything upstream from it.

 Some questions to ask while troubleshooting are:
 - Is the OpenTelemetry Collector configured correctly?